reynoldsnlp/flair/README.md

-# FLAIR (Foreign Language Acquisition Information Retrieval)
+# FLAIR (Form-focused, Linguistically Aware Information Retrieval)

 Forked from [FLAIR project](http://sifnos.sfs.uni-tuebingen.de/FLAIR/), which provides web search for language learning.
 The upstream version of FLAIR has